kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
 <li>HTML - No errors were found during the code validation process when using the official W3C Validator.</li>
 <li>CSS - No errors were found during the code validation process when using the official (Jigsaw) Validator.</li>
+<li>The Lighthouse tool was used to access the website accessibility and the results are shown below</li>
 </ul>

   ![Navigation](docs/accessibility-performance.PNG "Navigation Bar")